AdobeDocs/commerce-cif-documentation/faq/01-FAQ.md

 When using AEM on AMS and Magento cloud deployment, it is mandatory to use abstracted payment methods.
 This puts the browser client in direct communication with the payment gateway provider so that neither Adobe or Magento clouds hold or pass PCI sensitive data.
 This approach provides coverage for PCI compliance for the tech stacks and data centers.
 However, there are additional things to consider to be fully PCI compliant such as how employees interact with the system and data.
 For more information about Magento PCI compliance, please refer to https://magento.com/pci-compliance

+### 21. How can I request for an I/O Runtime trial license?

+You can request for a trial license to use I/O Runtime [here](https://github.com/AdobeDocs/adobeio-runtime/blob/master/overview/request_a_trial.md)